What Does Trauma Insurance Cover? Meaning and Definition

 How Do I Buy Trauma Insurance?

-To buy trauma insurance, it’s best to consult with a financial adviser or insurance broker to ensure your financial circumstances are considered.
+To buy trauma insurance cover, it’s best to consult with a financial adviser or insurance broker to ensure your financial circumstances are considered.
 Alternatively, you can make direct contact with an insurance company.
 Generally, trauma insurance policies are stand-alone or linked with other insurance policies (like life insurance) and are sometimes included with an Australian super fund account.

 Can I Get Trauma Insurance Through My Super Fund?